Aiven-Open/klaw-docs/docs/docs/HowTo/topics/Request-a-new-topic.md

 promotion feature for higher environments.
 :::

-3. Enter the name of your topic based on your organization\'s naming conventions, or Klaw will enforce a minimum 5-character name.
+3. Enter the name of your topic based on your organization's naming conventions, or Klaw will enforce a minimum 5-character name.
 4. Select the number of Topic Partitions you would like for your topic.
     To learn more, see